 Viasat Business is the best option for businesses located where landlines can’t reach.
 The problem with satellite internet, including Viasat Business, is the price per megabit is higher than any landline internet connection.
 Plus, Viasat’s plans with unlimited data have soft data caps, so your speeds slow down once you reach a specific download limit.

-All plans require a two-year contract.
-You also must pay a $300 installation fee and a $10 monthly equipment lease.
+Some plans require a two-year contract.
+You also must pay a $400 activation fee, depending on the plan, and a $15 monthly equipment lease.
 However, you get three free static IP addresses with each plan—unlike other internet providers on our list.
 You also get 24/7 support and an option to add VoIP service.

 Viasat Business plans and pricing